OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/common/oh-connector-0450.md

 </p>

->**Note**: This option will start skipping the attachments from all the systems for which {{SITENAME}} can determine the attachments which are not found.
+>**Note**: This option will start skipping the attachments from all the systems for which <code class="expression">space.vars.SITENAME</code> can determine the attachments which are not found.